 [root@mgmt-cass-b ~]# nodetool status Datacenter: dc1 =============== Status=Up/Down |/ State=Normal/Leaving/Joining/Moving -- Address Load Tokens Owns (effective) Host ID Rack UN 192.168.109.37 217.06 KiB 256 100.0% ea299769-d942-4ce6-a61e-aeef92db28a3 rack1 |

-8: Cassandra Clustering: To add additional nodes to cassandra cluster, deploy a new CentOS 7 vm and repeat the above steps.
-In my lab I have deployed only one cassandra node at the moment, but you can follow instructions documented in this article for adding additional nodes.
+8: Cassandra Clustering: To add additional nodes to the Cassandra cluster, deploy a new CentOS 7 vm and repeat the above steps.
+In my lab, I have deployed only one Cassandra node.
+You can follow the instructions documented in this article for adding additional nodes.

-Once new node is fully configured, edit the cassandra.yaml file on both node and change the value of seed under seed_provider section
+Once the new node is fully configured, edit the cassandra.yaml file on both nodes and change the value of seed under the seed_provider section

 9: Cassandra SSL Installation